-We have reviewed the statement of net assets of Volkswagen Diesel Emissions Environmental Mitigation Trust for State Beneficiaries, Puerto Rico, and the District of Columbia (the "Trust") as of June 30, 2019 and the related statements of changes in net assets and cash flows for the sixmonth periods ended June 30, 2019 and 2018.
-Our review was made primarily for the purpose of obtaining a basis for reporting whether we are aware of any material modifications that should be made to the interim financial statements in order for them to be in conformity with accounting principles generally accepted in the United States of America through performing limited procedures.
+We have reviewed the statement of net assets of Volkswagen Diesel Emissions Environmental Mitigation Trust for State Beneficiaries, Puerto Rico, and the District of Columbia (the "Trust") as of June 30, 2020 and the related statements of changes in net assets and cash flows for the six-month periods ended June 30, 2020 and 2019.
+Our reviews were made primarily for the purpose of obtaining a basis for reporting whether we are aware of any material modifications that should be made to the interim financial statements in order for them to be in conformity with accounting principles generally accepted in the United States of America through performing limited procedures.
 The supplemental trust administration actual costs versus budget schedule is presented for the purpose of additional analysis and is not a required part of the interim financial statements.
 This supplemental information has been subjected to the limited procedures applied in the review of the interim financial statements, and we did not become aware of any material modifications that should be made to such information.